 Add around ¼ cup of your boiled-and-cooled water to the mug, and whisk!
 Whisk until the water is green and foamy and the matcha is in suspension.
 I like to add my honey (or other sweetener) now, and whisk again.

-Add your warmed milk, and give the whole thing one last stir with the whisk to make sure everything is well mixed.
+Pour your warmed milk into the mug, and give the whole thing one last stir with the whisk to make sure everything is well mixed.
 Now, cozy up into a comfy chair, preferably while wearing leggings and a chunky knit sweater, and sip on your delicious homemade matcha latte.
 Ahhhhh, isn't that nice?

 Matcha is naturally high in caffeine, but the relaxing effect of theanine counters this, helping you avoid the jitters all the while increasing serotonin, dopamine, and glycine levels in the brain.
 That is to say, matcha makes you feel good, helps with concentration, and is just generally amazing stuff!